App Web Tutorials

 Now, test your setup by

-accessing http://exampledomain.com/ and https://exampledomain.com/.
+http://exampledomain.com/ and https://exampledomain.com/.
 Ensure that the site is accessible over both HTTP

 and HTTPS, and that SSL is properly configured.